The Killers: 2003–2005: Hot Fuss

-The Killers were named the World's Best Selling New Group at the 2005 World Music Awards, the same year they won the MTV Video Music Award for Best New Artist and were also nominated for three Grammy Awards with Hot Fuss being nominated for Best Rock Album.
-In the UK, they picked up an NME Award for Best International Band.
+The Killers were named the World's Best Selling New Group at the 2005 World Music Awards.
+The same year, they won the MTV Video Music Award for Best New Artist and were also nominated for three Grammy Awards with Hot Fuss being nominated for Best Rock Album.
+In the UK, they received an NME Award for Best International Band.
 The band was recognized by Rolling Stone as the "best-selling new rock band of the past year" in June 2005.
-Lead singer Brandon Flowers had also gained media attention, being named both Sexiest and Best Dressed Man at the NME Awards, he had also caused controversy due to some outspoken views on other bands.
+Lead singer Brandon Flowers had also gained media attention, and while being named both Sexiest and Best Dressed Man at the NME Awards, he had also caused controversy due to some outspoken views on other bands.

 In July 2005, the Killers performed on the London stage of the Live 8 concert, playing "All These Things That I've Done".
 Robbie Williams incorporated the song's refrain "I've got soul but I'm not a soldier" into his own performance.
 Coldplay and U2 followed suit and, at their separate concerts played in Las Vegas, with the Killers in the crowd, incorporated the line into their songs "God Put a Smile Upon Your Face" and "Beautiful Day", respectively.

 The band fired manager Braden Merrick in 2006.
 Merrick later filed a lawsuit against the band for breach of contract and their new manager and lawyer, Robert Reynolds, for $16 million each.
 The band counter sued, citing that Merrick's poor management had cost them millions.
 The case was settled in 2009.